 - Pregnancy and maternity

-- Sexual Orientation
+- Sexual orientation

-- Marriage and Civil Partnership
+- Marriage and civil partnership

 - Religion or belief

 Unlike most types of direct discrimination, indirect discrimination is only unlawful if it cannot be objectively justified.
-To justify it, there must be a legitimate need for the rule, the rule must be necessary to achieve that aim and there must be no alternative.
+To justify it, there must be a legitimate need/aim for the rule and the rule must be necessary to achieve that aim.
+There must also be no suitable alternative.